haveanicedaymydear/Assistant-Autogen/instructions/validation_guidance_final.md

 ### CRITICAL Errors (Must Fix)
 -   **Contradictory Information ("Broken Golden Thread"):** The document contains factual contradictions between sections. (e.g., a date, name, or diagnosis is different in Section 2 vs. Section 4).
 -   **Significant Duplication:** The same substantial block of information (a full paragraph or a detailed list of needs/provisions) is repeated in multiple sections.
+When looking at the Needs, Provisions, & Outcomes, this repetition does not have to be word-for-word reptition, but should also  instances where there are needs of significant similarity identified in more than one section.
 When you find this, you **MUST** recommend which section is the most appropriate home for the information.
+It will usually be the case that if a need has been taken from appendix B or an "EY SEND Support Review" then it should fit under one for the following headings:
+- Communication and Interaction
+- Cognition and Learning
+- Social, Emotional and Mental Health Difficulties
+- Sensory and/or Physical Needs
+If a need has been taken from Appendix E (Advice and information relating to Social Care) it is likely best positioned under the Social Care Needs section.
+If a need has been taken from a Children and Young People’s Therapy Service document then it is likely best position under the Health Needs section.

 - Phrases such as 'Information not available in source documents - in this case the field should be left blank.

 ### MAJOR Issues (Should Fix)